 - You have a clean credit report and can qualify for lower rates.

-- You plan to leave your home in less than five years.
+- You plan to leave your home in fewer than five years.

 - You have bad credit and spotty credit history.